Maharaja

-A few ruled states informally called empires, including ruler raja Sri Gupta, founder of the ancient Indian Gupta Empire, and Chandragupta Maurya.
-'Title inflation' soon led to most being rather mediocre or even petty in real power, which led to compound titles (among other efforts) being used in an attempt to distinguish some among their ranks.

-The female equivalent, Maharani (or Maharanee, Mahārājñī, Maharajin), denotes either the wife of a Maharaja (or Maharana etc.) or also, in states where it was customary, a woman ruling without a husband.
-The widow of a Maharaja is known as a Rajmata, "queen mother".
-Maharajakumar generally denotes a son of a Maharaja, but more specific titulatures are often used at each court, including Yuvaraja for the heir (the crown prince).
-The form "Maharaj" (without "-a") indicates a separation of noble and religious offices, although since in Hindi the suffix -a is silent, the two titles are near homophones.
+Maharaja (also spelled Maharajah or Maharaj; lit. 'great ruler'; feminine: Maharani) is a royal title in Indian subcontinent of Sanskrit origin.
+In modern India and medieval northern India, the title was equivalent to a prince.
+However, in late ancient India and medieval south India, the title denoted a king.

+The form "Maharaj" (without "-a") indicates a separation of noble and religious offices, although since in Marathi the suffix -a is silent, the two titles are near homophones.
+Historically, the title "Maharaja" has been used by kings since Vedic times and also in the second century by the Indo-Greek rulers (such as the kings Apollodotus I and Menander I) and then later by the Indo-Scythians (such as the king Maues), and also the Kushans as a higher ranking variant of "Raja".
+Eventually, during the medieval era, the title "Maharaja" came to be used by sovereign princes and vassal princes, and the title "Maharajadhiraja" was used by sovereign kings.
+Eventually, during the Mughal and British eras, Maharajadhiraja too came to be used by princes, though it was used by sovereign kings as well, such as the King of Maratha.

+The title ranks under the titles of Samrat, Maharajadhiraja Bahadur, Maharajadhiraja and Maharaja Bahadur, equal to Maharana and Maharao and above Raja Bahadur, Raja and Rai.

 Etymology

 The word Maharaja originates in Sanskrit and is a compound karmadhāraya term from mahānt- "great" and rājan "ruler, king").
-It has the Latin cognates magnum "great" and rex "king".
+It has the Latin cognates magnus "great" and rex "king".
 Due to Sanskrit's major influence on the vocabulary of most languages in Greater India and Southeast Asia, the term Maharaja is common to many modern Indo-Aryan and Dravidian languages.
 The Sanskrit title Maharaja was originally used only for rulers who ruled a considerably large region with minor tributary rulers under them.
-Since medieval times, the title was used by (Hindu) monarchs of lesser states claiming descent from ancient Maharajas.
+Since medieval times, the title was used by (Hindu) monarchs of lesser states claiming descent from ancient maharajas.